yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intro/index.md

 In the example above, the browser will set the color of any text element inside the `<body>` element.
 We can define multiple sets of properties and values in a given rule.

 In the previous section, we said that "there is so much that CSS can do."
 Each little thing it does comes from a **property**.
-One example of `color` - that property can help us change the color of some text.
+One example of a property is `color` - and that property can help us change the color of some text.
 There are many, many properties that we could use.
 There are some that you will use frequently and quickly memorize.
 However, you do _not_ need to remember the entire list; there are resources like <a target="blank" href="https://htmldog.com/references/css/properties/">this</a> which you can reference anytime you are coding!

 ## Text